liuzihe02/lander/README.md

     - I don't think its a good idea to have so many global variables, but theres nothing I can do about it.
     - This is causing me alot of headaches.

-- In C++, make sure to install pybind11 too.

 - added a `render` variable that allows me to run simulations without GLUT
     - The functions starting with `mech` are rewritten by me to allow to run without GLUT